An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

 \begin{ex} Consider $\v{y}$ and $\v{z}$ from Example~\ref{ex:majorisationfirstexample}.
 From Theorem~\ref{thm:majorisationbistochastic}, no stochastic process with the uniform distribution as a fixed point can map $\v{z}$ into $\v{y}$, even though \mbox{$H(\v{z})<H(\v{y})$}. \end{ex}

 When coupled to Theorem~\ref{thm:majorisationbistochastic}, this tells us something important.
-The decrease of $H(\v{x})$, while necessary, does \emph{not} guarantee the existence of a ``mixing process'' represented by a doubly-stochastic map.
-Doubly stochastic maps can be regarded as mixing processes because, due to Birkhoff's theorem, [\cite{marshall2010inequalities}, Chapter 2], they can be decomposed as a convex mixture of permutations. $\v{x} \succ \v{y}$ gives stronger constraints that guarantee the existence of a mixing process mapping $\v{x}$ into $\v{y}$.
+The decrease of $H(\v{x})$, while necessary, does \emph{not} guarantee the existence of a `mixing process' represented by a doubly-stochastic map.
+Doubly stochastic maps can be regarded as mixing processes because, due to Birkhoff's theorem, [\cite{marshall2010inequalities}, Chapter 2], they coincide with the convex mixtures of permutations. $\v{x} \succ \v{y}$ gives stronger constraints than $H(\v{x}) \leq H(\v{y})$; in fact, it gives exactly the constrains that guarantee the existence of a mixing process mapping $\v{x}$ into $\v{y}$.
+There are hence many `entropies': a prominent example are the abovementioned R\'enyi entropies \cite{renyi1961measures}